ranjithkannankrk/Machine-Learning/Perceptron/README.md

 This an implementation of multiclass perceptron over MNIST dataset for prediction of hand written digits

-The program take two inputs
+The program takes two inputs

 1. The zipped MNIST image file consisting of samples for 10000 digit representations